dave-b-b/dave-b-b/README.md

 ### I am most proficient with the following:
 1. JavaScript
-2. Node.js
+2. Python
-3. Puppeteer
+3. SQL
-4. Firebase
+4. Databricks
-5. Jest.js

 ### I have some experience in the following:
-1. JavaScript
-2. Java
-3. Node.js
-4. Maven
-5. SpringBoot
-6. Puppeteer
-7. Firestore (Functions and database in JavaScript)
-8. AWS (mostly SES, SNS, and Lambda)
-9. JUnit
-10. Docker
+1. Docker
-11. MySQLWorkBench
-12. React.js
+2. React.js
-13. React-Bootstrap
-14. JSX
-15. React Native
+3. React Native
-16. MongoDB